-(a) Headquarters Approval Transmittals

-Variance approval requests forwarded to the HQ Utilities Unit should be prepared for signature.
+- (a) Headquarters Approval Transmittals Variance approval requests should be prepared for signature and forwarded to the HQ Utilities Unit.
 Contact Headquarters early in the approval process.
 A preliminary submittal is recommended for review, comments, and any additional information needed.
 As such, all Variance Request packages must contain a completed Justification Questionnaire.

-1. Application Package

-All variance approval requests transmitted for Headquarters approval must contain:
+- 1. Application Package All variance approval requests transmitted for Headquarters approval must contain:

 - An Application for Utility Permit or Franchise form with the utility's signature.

 - Special Provisions for permits and franchises.

 - Utility Facility Description.

 - Appropriate permit or franchise exhibits.

 - Approved Traffic Control Plan, if required.

 - Approved TESC Plans, if required.

 - Approved Dewatering Plan, if required.

-2. Memorandum

-A memorandum providing the following information must be attached as a cover to the Variance Justification Package.
+- 2. Variance Request Package A memorandum providing the following information must be attached as a cover to the Variance Request Package.

 - Description of the variance with a reference to the appropriate part of the Utilities Accommodation Policy for which a variance is being requested.

 - Highway classification.

 - Region review effort, comments, and support.

 - Justification Questionnaire.

 - Access type.

 - Scenic classification.

 - ADTs.

 - Method of construction and maintenance access.

 - Maintenance Plan (if appropriate).

 - Bridge data (if appropriate).

 - Other pertinent information that may have a bearing on approving authority's signature.